paseo-network/paseo-action-submission/pas/PAS-11-Providers-Requirements.md

 Grafana: http://grafana.paseo.site/

 ### Validator Performance Requirement
-The validators should reach at least 80% ( B > ) of validating performance for the whole quarter according to the metrics provided by the Turboflake portal:
+The validators should reach at least 80% of score (B grade) of validating performance for the whole quarter according to the metrics provided by the Turboflake portal:

 https://apps.turboflakes.io/?chain=paseo#/insights